mprokopi/CISC275-Fall2018-first-git/README.md

 2. What five objects are created in the main?

-Answer: Animal object, list of dogs , and then 3 dogs to be inserted in the list
+Answer: Array list of dogs, comparator, and then 3 dogs

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?

 The comparator constructor call is inside of the first Collections.sort() call.
+The class definition is located in the java.util.comparator library